smtkymt/A3C/README.md

 1. Translated the code to TensorFlow 2.0.

-2. Moved the test script into its own [module](https://github.com/simondlevy/a3c/blob/master/gym_ac3.py).

-3. Added support for games other than CartPole.
+2. Added support for games other than CartPole.